pingcap/docs-cn/ticdc/manage-ticdc.md

 ## Output the historical value of a Row Changed Event <span class="version-mark">New in v4.0.5</span>

-> **Warning:**
->
-> Currently, outputting the historical value of a Row Changed Event is still an experimental feature.
-It is **NOT** recommended to use it in the production environment.

 In the default configuration, the Row Changed Event of TiCDC Open Protocol output in a replication task only contains the changed value, not the value before the change.
-Therefore, the output value neither supports the [new collation framework](/character-set-and-collation.md#new-framework-for-collations) introduced in TiDB v4.0, nor can be used by the consumer ends of TiCDC Open Protocol as the historical value of a Row Changed Event.
+Therefore, the output value cannot be used by the consumer ends of TiCDC Open Protocol as the historical value of a Row Changed Event.

 Starting from v4.0.5, TiCDC supports outputting the historical value of a Row Changed Event.
 To enable this feature, specify the following configuration in the `changefeed` configuration file at the root level: